GGP1/atoll/README.md

 ## Documentation

-### Password format levels
+### Password levels

-Atoll guarantees that the password will contain at least one of the characters of each level selected (except 4¹), only if the length of the password is higher than the number of levels.
+Atoll guarantees that the password will contain at least one of the characters of each level selected (except Space¹), only if the length of the password is higher than the number of levels.

-¹ If the format level *4* is used or the user includes a *space* it isn't 100% sure that the space will be part of the secret, as it could be at the end or the start of the password and it would be deleted and replaced by the sanitizer.
+¹ If the level *Space* is used or the user includes a *space* it isn't 100% sure that the space will be part of the secret, as it could be at the end or the start of the password and it would be deleted and replaced by the sanitizer.

 1. Lowecases (a, b, c...)
 2. Uppercases (A, B, C...)